frankie290651/Tablet-Mode-Watcher/README.md

 # Tablet Mode Watcher

 Tablet Mode Watcher is a utility that makes Windows switch between slate mode (aka tablet mode) and laptop mode when the keyboard is detached or attached.
-NOTE: This tool was developed specifically for the Asus PZ13 and requires administrator privileges.
+NOTE: This tool was developed specifically for the Asus PZ13 but should work just fine on any laptop as long as you specify the right PID/VID. this tool requires administrator privileges.

 Status: Stable